Seevak human rights and social justice fellowships

 Applying for the Seevak Fellowship

 All juniors and seniors are eligible to apply for the Seevak Human Rights and Social Justice Summer Fellowship.
 Students must have successfully completed the Facing History course at Boston Latin School prior to the start of their Fellowship.
 This fellowship is only open to current Boston Latin School students.
 Please note that the Seevak Fellowship is a full-time, eight-week program.
-A stipend is provided so that all students are eligible, including those who might otherwise need a paying job.
+A stipend is provided so that all students, especially those who might need a paid position during the summer, are eligible

 Applications and details specific to each year will be distributed via Google classroom.
 Eligible students will be given a link to the Google classroom, typically in December of the school year preceding the fellowship summer, and will receive further information there.